kokomichrzan/JS-Cookies/README.md

 <h1>🍪JS Cookies Lib🍪</h1>

 <h2>🌐About🌐</h2>
-It is easy Lib for manage Cookies in Java Script.
+It is lightweight and easy Lib for manage Cookies in Java Script.

 <h2>📃Usage📃</h2>
 1. Download Cookies.js from Released Branch and add to your program.</br>